The Latest: Scuffles, arrests at Danish anti-Islam march

-BELGRADE, Serbia (AP) -- The Latest on the flow of migrants into Europe (all times local):
+BERLIN (AP) -- The Latest on Europe's response to migrant arrivals (all times local):

 Danish police say at least 10 people were detained after minor scuffles broke out Saturday when officers kept apart supporters of an anti-Islam group and counterdemonstrators who erected barricades and lit bonfires to block their way through Copenhagen.